 The Master of Arts in Ministry degree program is intended to prepare students for specialized church ministry.
 The goal of the program is to increase students’ knowledge about the church and its ministries and to foster their ability to work meaningfully and creatively in a specialized area of church ministry.
-Presently, the M.A.M. program has five specialized ministry tracks.
-All tracks share a common core of required courses in theology, Bible, church history and the social context of ministry.
-All tracks have additional specialized requirements and a supervised internship appropriate to the area of specialization.
+Presently, the M.A.M. program has six specialized ministry concentrations.
+All concentrations share a common core of required courses in theology, Bible, church history and the social context of ministry.
+All concentrations have additional specialized requirements and a supervised internship appropriate to the area of specialization.
 The program provides the basic educational requirements for ordination as deacon in the United Methodist Church.

-1. The Christian Education track is intended primarily for those preparing for professional leadership as directors or as ministers of Christian education.
+1. The Christian Education concentration is intended primarily for those preparing for professional leadership as directors or as ministers of Christian education.

-2. The Urban Ministry track is intended for those preparing to work in community ministries in urban and peri-urban settings.
+2. The Urban Ministry concentration is intended for those preparing to work in community ministries in urban and peri-urban settings.

-3. The Theology and Social Justice track is intended for those preparing to lead ministries in congregations, communities, the public realm, and other creative situations addressing systemic injustice.
+3. The Theology and Social Justice concentration is intended for those preparing to lead ministries in congregations, communities, the public realm, and other creative situations addressing systemic injustice.

-4. The Christian Spirituality track is intended to prepare graduates to engage and reflect critically on Christian Spirituality and to walk with others in ministries of spiritual formation.
+4. The Christian Spirituality concentration is intended to prepare graduates to engage and reflect critically on Christian Spirituality and to walk with others in ministries of spiritual formation.

-5. The Evangelism and Mission track is intended for those preparing to lead congregations and Christian organizations to engage in evangelistic ministries and missional outreach.
+5. The Evangelism and Mission concentration is intended for those preparing to lead congregations and Christian organizations to engage in evangelistic ministries and missional outreach.

 The requirements for admission to the M.A.M. degree are the same as those for the M.Div. program.